GlobalLives/globallives/wp-content/plugins/really-simple-twitter-feed-widget/readme.txt

 * Fixed: now checks for errors when retrieving data from the Twitter API

 = 1.3.1 =
-* Fixed: now retrieve data in JSON format for better storage with transient API and faster data update

-= 1.3.0 =
-* Changed: use Transient API to cache Twitter results, in order to reduce direct requests to the Twitter API
 * Added: option to add a link to the Twitter user page below the posts (CSS customizable via the "rstw_link_user" class)
 * Added: option to create all the links on new window / tab
 * Added: Italian translation
+* Changed: use Transient API to cache Twitter results, in order to reduce direct requests to the Twitter API
+* Fixed: now retrieve data in JSON format for better storage with transient API and faster data update

 = 1.2.3 =
 * Changed: a bit of UI (work by Frank Gregor)
 * Added: switch for setting on/off a link of the title to the twitter user (work by Frank Gregor)
 * Added: German translation (work by Frank Gregor)
+* Changed: FB Widget API adoption (carries multiple Widgets support)
 * Fixed: Better hashtag handling

-= 1.2.0 =
-* Changed: FB Widget API adoption (carries multiple Widgets support)

 = 1.1.1 =
 * Changed: direct to the twitter.com search link

-= 1.1.0 =
 * Changed: Use the new Twitter REST API
 * Changed: Error handling cleaning

 = 1.0.2 =
 * Changed: Feed cache lifetime shortening to 30 minutes (default is 12 hours)

-= 1.0.1 =
 * Changed: Some more code cleaning and security option control

 = 1.0.0 =